Scorpion (dinghy)

 The Scorpion is a British National class of a small sailing dinghy.
-The Scorpion is a lightweight, high performance, two person, hiking racing dinghy.
+The Scorpion is a lightweight, high-performance, two person, hiking racing dinghy.
 Its adjustable rig enables sailing in all weathers for crews of all weights, ages and experiences.
 The Scorpion was originally designed for launch and recovery through Cornish surf at Porthpean in St Austell Bay.
-Its 14ft hard chine planing hull is built to strict measurements while rig controls and cockpit layout are left to personal choice.
+Its 14 ft hard chine planing hull is built to strict measurements while rig controls and cockpit layout are left to personal choice.

-Scorpions are built in wood, a combination of FRP and wood or all FRP.
+Scorpions are built with wood, a combination of FRP and wood or all FRP.
 Wooden hulls have shown a competitive life of 20 years or more.
-Scorpions regularly win prizes at Boat Shows for their elegant good looks.
+Scorpions regularly win prizes at Boat Shows.

 The ability to adjust the rig while sailing means that the Scorpion can be raced in most conditions.
-Its lightweight hull (81kg) gives its good performance and easy handling ashore.
+Its lightweight hull (81 kg) gives it good performance and easy handling ashore.